Black Arts Projects

-Applications are accepted on an ongoing basis until October 7, 2021, with notification of results released approximately 4 months after submission date.
+Applications are accepted on an ongoing basis, with notification of results released approximately 4 months after submission date.

 For questions about this program, contact Timaj Garad, Outreach and Access Program Manager